 It is preferable to use a different anti-inflammatory agent, or else to warn the patient and emphasise the importance of self-monitoring.
 Where necessary, adjust the dose during and after treatment with the anti-inflammatory agent.

-+ Alcohol

-Increases the hypoglycaemic reaction (by inhibiting compensatory reactions) that can lead to the onset of hypoglycaemic coma.
+• Alcohol: increases the hypoglycaemia reaction (by inhibiting compensatory reactions) that can lead to the onset of hypoglycemic coma.

 Avoid alcohol or medicines containing alcohol.

 Combinations requiring precautions for use